 So far, we’ve focussed on the little star book ledges and been very impressed with those.

-They’ve fast become part of a little bedtime ritual for the boys; favourite books, sippy cup and a selection of animals are all carefully placed in each shelf before they go to sleep each night, in readiness for when they awake in the morning.
+They’ve fast become part of a little bedtime ritual for the boys; favourite books, sippy cup.
+Plus a selection of animals are all carefully placed in each shelf before they go to sleep each night.
+In readiness for when they awake in the morning.

 But the next thing I wanted to share with you is something that’s ambiguous in who — and what — it was designed for.